ChildDevLab/MADE-EEG-preprocessing-pipeline/README.md

 Nathan A. Fox (fox@umd.edu)

 Troubleshooting Help:
+Please all post any questions to the "issues" page and I will respond as soon as possible.
+Thanks!
 Lydia Yoder (lyoder@umd.edu): Summer 2021 - Present

 See the MADE manuscript (https://doi.org/10.1111/psyp.13580) for detailed theoretical explanations of the processing steps.